r-wambui/Agro-detect-model/docs/index.md

 ###  Step 2: Model architecture
 {:toc}

-PyTorch [nn](https://pytorch.org/docs/stable/nn.html) module is used to build models.
+We'll be using PyTorch [nn](https://pytorch.org/docs/stable/nn.html) module to build models.

 When creating CNN, understanding the output dimensions after every convolutional and pooling layer is important.